raspberrypilearning/make-crumble-robot-head/en/step_7.md

 To adjust the `wait`{:class="crumblecontrol"} time now you can simply change the `delay`{:class="crumblevariables"} variable value at the start of your code!

 I tried 600, 550, 450, 400 and 300 milliseconds.
-To my surprise, I liked 300 milliseconds the best.
-It did not let the mouth open or close fully but looked very natural.
+To my surprise, I liked 300 milliseconds the best as it did not let the mouth open or close fully and looked very natural.

 --- no-print ---